 In January Nikola visited his old high school “Baba Tonka” in Ruse, Bulgaria.
 There he to spoke to 11th grade pupils about the possibility of a career in science and more specifically Biotechnology.
 He also shared the ideas behind his PhD project to illustrate the connection between science and industry.
-The students were particularly interested to hear about Nikola’s experiences of studying outside their home country, both the benefits and the challenges, which he was happy to share.
+The students were particularly interested to hear Nikola speak about the benefits and the challenges of studying outside their home country.
 Read more…..

 Through science demos, displays and posters, visitors learned about the relevance of yeast biotechnology to our everyday lives and had a bit of fun at the same time.
 Photo gallery